scerioli/Global-Preferences-Survey/Article/Article.md

 | Patience             | 0.3337**  | 0.0812 |

-# 3. Discussion and conclusions
+# 5. Discussion and conclusions

 In the present article, we replicated the results of the work by @doi:10.1126/science.aas9899 that related gender differences in economic preferences to economic development and gender equality.
-The analysis and main findings of the original article can be summarised as follows.
-The authors used the Gallup World Poll 2012 Global Preference Survey to measure the gender differences in economic preferences across 76 countries.
-They established a joint index that summarises the differences in all six preferences at the same time.
-They used Log GDP p/c as a proxy of economic development, while as a measure of gender equality, several indexes were introduced, including a newly composed joint measure for gender equality (Gender Equality Index, reported as GEI).
-The authors reported a large and statistically significant association between gender differences and Log GDP p/c (r = 0.67, p-value < 0.0001) and the GEI (r = 0.56, p-value < 0.0001), reflected in the *Research article summary* and graphical abstract.
-The authors also conducted a conditional analysis to isolate the impact of economic development and the GEI.
-The association was found to be of a slightly smaller magnitude but still rather strong and statistically significant (r = 0.53, p-value < 0.0001) when gender differences were related to Log GDP p/c conditioned on the GEI, and moderate and statistically significant (r = 0.32, p-value = 0.003) when relating with the GEI and conditioning on Log GDP p/c.
-The authors concluded that the evidence indicates that higher levels of economic development and gender equality favor the manifestation of gender differences in preferences across countries, *highlighting the critical role of availability of material and social resources, as well as gender-equal access to these resources, in facilitating the independent formation and expression of gender-specific preferences* [@doi:10.1126/science.aas9899].

 Given the importance of these findings and their impact, and the impressive size and complexity of the analysis, it is of high value to conduct a detailed reconstruction of the methodology, checking the robustness of assumptions and inferences.
 As a first milestone, we performed a nearly pure replication, obtaining the gender differences in economic preferences from the Gallup World Poll 2012 Global Preference Survey, using the same methodology as in the original article.
 Unfortunately, the dataset is publicly available only in preprocessed form and partially restricted.
 To some extent, this hampered the replication's comparison with the original findings.
 Nevertheless, the extracted gender differences were close to the ones from the original article.
 In addition, we ran the same analysis using robust regression instead of ordinary linear regression as the data revealed signs of non-normality and outliers, but no significant changes in the distribution of gender differences in economic preferences were observed.